open-sauced/intro/05-how-to-contribute-to-open-source.md

 4. **Save projects to your insights**: When you find projects you're interested in, you can add them to what are called "Insights" pages, that give you more details about the activity over the projects.
 Or, if you'd rather just dive in and contribute, you can skip to the next step.

-5. **Start contributing**: When you click on the name of a repo, you'll be taken to its GitHub page, where you can explore issues that are open and ready for contribution, knowing that the community around this project is active and your contributions will be welcome.
+5. **Start contributing**: When you click on the name of a repository, you'll be taken to its GitHub page, where you can explore issues that are open and ready for contribution, knowing that the community around this project is active and your contributions will be welcome.

 By using OpenSauced, you can streamline the process of finding open source projects to work on and focus on contributing to the projects that align with your interests and goals.